Kadu language

-Kadu or Kado is a Sino-Tibetan language of the Sal branch spoken in Sagaing Region, Myanmar.
+Kadu, Kado, or Asak (Kadu:); is a Sino-Tibetan language of the Sal branch spoken in Sagaing Region, Myanmar by the Kadu people.
 Dialects are Settaw, Mawkhwin, and Mawteik [extinct], with 30,000 speakers total.
+Kadu is considered an endangered language, and is closely related to the Ganan and Sak languages.

 Names

-Alternate names for Kadu listed in Ethnologue are Gadu, Ka’do, Kadu-Ganaan, Kantu’, Kato, Kudo, Maw, Mawteik, Puteik, and Thet; the autonym is Asak.
+Alternate names for Kadu listed in Ethnologue are Gadu, Kado, Kadu-Ganaan, Kantu, Kato, Kudo, Maw, Mawteik, Puteik, and Thet; the autonym is Asak.

 Geographical distribution

 Statistics for Kadu-speaking villages are as follows: